RickGelhausen/HRIBO_ReadTheDocs/docs/source/metagene-profiling.rst

 What is metagene profiling?
 ###########################

-Metagene profiling analyses the distribution of mapped reads around annotated start codons (for RIBOseq, RNAseq, TIS data ) or annotated stop codons (for TTS data).
+Metagene profiling analyses the distribution of mapped reads around annotated start codons and stop codons.

 For Ribo-seq it is expected that the ribosome protects a specific range of read lengths, often typical for the investigated group of organisms, from digestion by nuclease.
 These reads should show a typical peak around the start codon which corresponds to the high frequency that ribosomes are bound there.

 We output and plot the metagene profiling for each individual fragment length as a quality control for the Ribo-seq protocol.
 If the distribution